John Scott Harrison

 John Scott Harrison (October 4, 1804 – May 25, 1878) was an American politician who served as a member of the United States House of Representatives from Ohio from 1853 to 1857.
 Harrison was a son of U.S. president William Henry Harrison and First Lady Anna Harrison as well as the father of U.S. president Benjamin Harrison.
 He is the only person to have been both a father and son of a U.S. president.

 Early life

 Harrison was born on October 4, 1804, in Vincennes, Indiana, where Grouseland, the family home was located.
-He was one of ten children born to then Governor of the Indiana Territory, and future President, William Henry Harrison and future First Lady Anna Tuthill Symmes.
-His elder brother, John Cleves Symmes Harrison, married the only surviving daughter of Zebulon Pike.
+He was one of ten children born to then governor of the Indiana Territory, and future president, William Henry Harrison and future first lady Anna Tuthill Symmes.